alphamikle/nanc_docs/docs/app_configuring.md

     'cup_collections': CupertinoIcons.collections,
     ...customIcons,
   });
-  runApp(const MyApp());
 }
 ```

 Most off-the-shelf icon packages have some way to get an object of type `Map<String, IconData>`, such as the `ionicons` package offers - giving us access to the `ioniconsMapping` variable, which, however, still needs to be refined to be usable for our purposes.

-Also, it is highly recommended that you add some kind of global prefix to your icons.
+Also, it is highly recommended that you add some kind of global prefix to your icons packages.
 First of all, it will be easier to find only those icons that are included in a certain package, and secondly, it will reduce the risk of collision of names of icons from different packages, which can happen, considering that even in the standard Nanc package there are many thousands of icons.

 ### Renderers